fsprojects/FSharpPlus/README.md

 A library that enhances the F# coding experience by providing the following two innovations:

-1. A mechanism for defining standalone generic functions within F# similar to Haskell (once their defining module is in scope).
-These generic functions are resolved at compile time to an implementation type using .Net's static class method overloading mechanism, .Net type extension facillity, and F#'s type inferencing.
-For example, a generic definition of Map may be made so as to automatically resolve to List.map, Array.map, Seq.map, or whatever the provided mappable (Functor) value's  implementation of Map resolves to at compile time.
+1. A mechanism for defining standalone generic functions within F# similar to Haskell's typeclasses (once their defining module is in scope).
+These generic functions are resolved at compile time to an implementation type using .Net's static class method overloading mechanism, .Net type extension facility, and F#'s type inferencing.
+For example, a generic definition of <code>Map</code> may be made so as to automatically resolve to <code>List.map</code>, <code>Array.map</code>, <code>Seq.map</code>, or whatever the provided mappable (Functor) value's  implementation of <code>Map</code> resolves to at compile time.

-2. The provision of a set of Haskell inspired generic standalone function definitions together with their implementation over a set of .NET and F# core types.
+2. The provision of a set of generic standalone function definitions together with their implementation over a set of .NET and F# core types.
+Some of these functions are abstractions ported from Haskell but adapted to the F#/.NET world.
+Other functions offer a solution to normalize common function calls over different Types which represent the same abstraction but mainly due to historical reasons have different names and signatures.

 ### Getting Started